meraak1/chunithmtodancerail3/README.md

 This converter focuses on making the converted file fun to play in DR3, rather than going for 1:1 accuracy.
 It outputs zip files that are ready to be imported into my DR3 Custom app for Android (https://www.youtube.com/watch?v=JSuXkqWYa4o) with no extra work required.

+This is designed to be used with custom community-made charts, NOT with official Chunithm charts.

 # How to use